gotracksuit/tracksuit-fivetran-connector/README.md

 ```

 ## Local Testing
 To test locally ensure you are running the connector (see above).
-Then run the following command:

 Create a .env file in the root of the project with the following content:
 ```plaintext